-If you lived in Australia instead of United States, you would:
+If you moved to Australia from the United States, you would:

 MAKE 18.6% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Australia, that number is $43,000.00 per capita.

 Category: United States vs. Australia GDP

 UNITED STATES (79.56 years life expectancy)

 In United States, you (on average) will live to approximately 79.56.

 In Australia, the average life expectancy is 82.07.

 CONSUME 22.2% LESS ELECTRICITY